-As with gingko biloba, vitamin E and selegline are rich in antioxidants.
+As with gingko biloba, vitamin E and selegiline are rich in antioxidants.
 Low levels of vitamin E over an extended period of time have been linked to the development of dementia, but it is not clear how its use as a supplement can affect dementia once it has been diagnosed.
 The hormone melatonin, normally secreted by our own bodies, can help individuals who have insomnia and other problems related to the sleep-wake cycle, such as sundowning (symptoms of confusion, disorientation, and agitation getting worse at night).

 As mentioned above, eating a lot of fish has been observed to be associated with a reduced risk for Alzheimer’s disease.
-Currently, studies are looking at whether taking fish oil or DHA, a polyunsaturated fatty acid found in fish, might slow down damage to the brain in Alzheimer’s.
+Currently, studies are looking at whether taking fish oil or DHA, a polyunsaturated fatty acid found in fish, might slow down damage to the brain in someone with Alzheimer’s.

 Individuals with dementia may benefit from massage therapy or acupuncture.
 Whereas massage therapy stimulates movement and the flow of blood and lymph in the body, acupuncture is thought to correct and improve the flow of the body’s energy, or Qi.
 Regardless of their focus, both massage therapy and acupuncture provide the opportunity for touch and the release of stress, depression, and pain that may underlie many of the behavioral and psychiatric problems that can arise in individuals with dementia.